 1. Reflects the 2021 Gold Book existing summer capacity plus projected additions, deactivations, and de-rates.
 For this evaluation wind generation is assumed to have 0 MW output, solar generation is based on the ratio of solar PV nameplate capacity (2021 Gold Book Table I-9a) and solar PV peak reductions (2021 Gold Book Table I-9c).
 De-rates for run-of-river hydro is included as well as the Oswego Export limit for all lines in-service.

-Includes de-rates for thermal resources.
 3. Special Case Resources (SCRs) are not applied for transmission security analysis of normal operations.